domestia-mods/domestia-vendor-choice/README.md

 - Items listed for sale are automatically displayed on the front panel of the Vendor Machine.
 - The Vendor Machine automatically remembers its owner when placed.
-- The owner can rename the Vendor Machine using an anvil.
+- The owner can rename or label the Vendor Machine using an anvil.
+- The owner name and custom label are displayed directly on the block.
 - The owner can list up to 5 different items for sale.
 - The owner chooses the required payment item and price for each listed product.
 - Payments from sales are deposited into a protected vault that only the owner can access.